AIperion/toolbox/README.md

 This small PowerShell module allows to define app packages as json configuration for installation via winget.

 ### Confguration
-The configuration schema defines multiple packahes and each package combines apps for later installation via the PowerShell module.
+The configuration schema is able to define multiple packages and each package combines apps for later installation via the PowerShell module.

 ``` JSON
 {